neftonjin/team-profile-generator/README.md

   ## Installation

-  This application doest`t need installation.Only run the command `npm idex.js` in the terminal.
+  This application doest't need installation.Only run the command `npm idex.js` in the terminal.

   ## Usage